Rhesus macaque: Human–rhesus conflict

-India is another country that is seeing the rise of human - macaque conflict.
-Macaque-Human conflict particularly occurs in the twin hill-states of Uttarakhand and Himachal Pradesh with such conflict being a source of contentious debate in political scenarios, resentment and polarization amongst agriculturalists and wildlife conservationists.
-In India crop raiding by rhesus macaques has been identified as the main cause of conflict.
-In urban areas, rhesus macaques damage property and injure people in house raids in order to access food and provisions.
-Whereas in agricultural areas, they cause financial losses to farmers due to crop depredation.
+India is another country that is seeing the rise of human-macaque conflict.
+Macaque-human conflict particularly occurs in the twin hill-states of Uttarakhand and Himachal Pradesh with such conflict being a source of contentious debate in political scenarios, resentment and polarization amongst agriculturalists and wildlife conservationists.
+In India, crop raiding by rhesus macaques has been identified as the main cause of conflict.
+In urban areas, rhesus macaques damage property and injure people in house raids to access food and provisions; in agricultural areas, they cause financial losses to farmers due to crop depredation.
 The estimated extent of crop damages in Himachal Pradesh ranges from 10–100% to 40–80% of all crop losses.
-The financial implications of such damage is estimated at approximately USD$ 200,000 in agriculture and USD$ 150,000 in horticulture.
-Quantification of crop and financial loses is challenging with a potential misrepresentation due to farmer perspectives where perception of perceived losses are potentially higher, than actual losses.
+The financial implications of such damage is estimated at approximately USD$200,000 in agriculture and USD$150,000 in horticulture.
+Quantification of crop and financial loses is challenging.
+Farmers' negative views of macaques may cause them to perceive higher than actual losses.
 This has led to harsh actions against rhesus macaque communities.
-Another factor in rhesus perception includes economic status, farmer economic stability, cultural attitudes towards the given species and the frequency and intensity of wildlife conflicts.
-All of the above have resulted in changed in conservation and management with legal rhesus macaque culling issued in 2010.
+Other factors in rhesus perception include economic status, farmer economic stability, cultural attitudes towards the given species and the frequency and intensity of wildlife conflicts.
+All of the above have resulted in changes in conservation and management with legal rhesus macaque culling issued in 2010.

-Human wildlife conflict is also occurring in China, specifically in the area of Longyang District, Baoshan City, Yunnan Province.
-The peak period of conflict occurs from August-October when wildlife overlaps with humans severely due to the high natural productivity stemming from the warm and humid climate.
+Human-macaque conflict is also occurring in China, specifically in the area of Longyang District, Baoshan City, Yunnan Province.
+The peak period of conflict occurs from August–October.
 Factors associated with accessibility and availability of food and shelter appear to be the key drivers of human-macaque conflict, with an overall increase between the years of 2012 and 2021.